 - Be healthy

 - Stay safe

 - Enjoy and achieve

 - Make a positive contribution

 - Achieve economic well-being

-- Make exceptional progress both socially and academically

 Chace Governing Body takes its corporate parenting responsibilities very seriously and considers the needs of looked after children at the planning and policy level through to monitoring and evaluation in every area of school life.
 The Governing Body will ensure that the Headteacher and the designated teacher have sufficient support and resources to carry out their responsibilities in respect of looked after students and will make sure that all governors and teachers are fully aware of the legal requirements and national and local guidance on the education of children in care.